awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + `mem` – Optional\.
 Specifies that memory metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as three fields:
   + `measurement` – Specifies the array of memory metrics to be collected\.
 Possible values are `active`, `available`, `available_percent`, `buffered`, `cached`, `free`, `inactive`, `total`, `used`, and `used_percent`\.
 This field is required if you include `mem`\.

-    To see the default units for each `mem` metric, see [Metrics Collected by the CloudWatch Agent on Linux Instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.
+    To see the default units for each `mem` metric, see [Metrics Collected by the CloudWatch Agent on Linux and macOS Instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.